A Conlanger’s Thesaurus

 careless relexicalization when creating vocabulary.

-This document is the (ongoing) result of me hunting
+This document is the (en cours) result of me hunting

 down everything I can find on lexical typology, Al-